yesdeepakmittal/machine-learning-python-app/README.md

 # Data-analysis
-This repo contains data and its analysis
+This repo contains titanic dataset and the analysis for the prediction of survived people.